 Most of Fircrest is served by Tacoma Public Schools, with schools like Whittier Elementary School and Wainwright Intermediate School under their supervision.
 A small part of Fircrest is also served by the University Place School District (UPSD).
 Schools in and around the area that are managed by UPSD include Evergreen Primary School and Curtis Junior High School.

 - Fircrest Golf Club doesn’t only occupy a large chunk of Fircrest.
-It also holds a special place in the local history.
+It also holds a special place in local history.
 It was founded in 1923, making it a Fircrest institution with a golf course designed by Arthur Vernon Macan.
 Fircrest Golf Club is known in the area for having a challenging course.
 Some people have said that “if you play well at Fircrest, you could play anywhere.”

 - Skateworld Tacoma offers a good time for all age groups.
 They regularly host special themed events throughout the year, such as their highly anticipated New Year’s Eve Skate and the 80s Adult Skates.